ChatGPT Misreads Your CSV / Excel Data File

 Show me the exact pandas code you used, with comments.

-Read the groupby columns, aggregation function, filter conditions.
-More reliable than asking the model to “double-check.”
+Read the groupby columns, the aggregation function, and the filter conditions.
+This is far more reliable than asking the model to “double-check.”

 Step 6: Pre-slice huge files locally